moderndatacompany/dataos.info/docs/interfaces/metis/explore_metis_ui/pre-defined_roles_and_policies.md

 To provide admin access for Metis to a user, grant the `authorize-metis-root-access` ****use case to the user.

+In metis, a user must have `Admin` role to configure roles and policies for performing metadata operation.
+A dataOS user having `operator` tag has complete access to Metis.
+He is 'Admin' of Metis by default.On Metis UI, Admin can assign 'Admin' role to other users to allow them to configure roles and policies.
 Users other than Admin can also create roles and policies in Metis ****if they have specific use case permissions that allow them to create roles and policies.

 <aside style="background-color:#FFE5CC; padding:15px; border-radius:5px;">